keboola/connection-docs/manipulation/transformations/index.md

 * TOC
 {:toc}

-*See how Transformations are an integral part of the KBC workflow in our [Getting Started tutorial](/overview/tutorial/manipulate/).*
+*To create your first transformation, and to see how Transformations are an integral part of the KBC workflow, go to our [Getting Started tutorial](/tutorial/manipulate/).*

 **Transformations** allow you to manipulate data in your project.
-They are the tasks you want to perform. *Marketing data preaggregation*, *Tableau denormalizer*, *Integrity checker* or *Join marketing channels and sales*, to name a few.
+They are the tasks you want to perform.
+*Marketing data preaggregation*, *Tableau denormalizer*, *Integrity checker* or *Join marketing channels and sales*, to name a few.

 They are grouped into folders called **Transformation buckets**.
 Each transformation within a bucket can use a different backend to perform the task with the most suitable tool and programming language.
 As some tasks are difficult to solve in SQL,